Nothing Can Stop Us (album): Release

 Although Nothing Can Stop Us came out on cassette in the U.S. in 1982, it went unreleased on LP there until 1986, when Gramavision Records put it out with a somewhat different tracklist and sequence from its British release.
 It also has a different cover, a reproduction of the "Shipbuilding" single's picture sleeve.
 Wyatt's cover of "Shipbuilding," which features its songwriters, Elvis Costello and Clive Langer, as both guest performers and producers, leads off the album.
 An instrumental version of the jazz standard "Memories of You" and "Round Midnight" closes each side, and "Stalingrad" was dropped.

 In 1994, the original version became available on CD paired with Old Rottenhat under the title Compilation.

 Reception and later recordings

 The song "Born Again Cretin" is sampled in the 1999 Italian single "Re-Born Again Cretin" by Almamegretta and Dub Colossus, featuring the vocals of Julianna, which originally appeared on the 1998 album Robert Wyatt e Noi - The Different You, a compilation on CPI Records.

+Trouser Press said, "Though basically a singles compilation with only one original composition, [it] is a cohesive and incredibly moving statement, with Wyatt's fragile, plaintive vocals breathing new life (and political content) into material as diverse as Chic's "At Last I Am Free", and the obscure American gospel tune "Stalin Wasn't Stallin'".
+Though Wyatt personally adheres to a fairly ruthless strain of Stalinism, you’d never know it from the compassion and empathy that radiate from every groove of this record."